faucetsdn/daq/docs/site_path.md

 # Site path configuration

 The `site_path` configuration variable determines where site-specific information is stored.
 This is different than `local/` which is always local to the physical machine.
 The site path would ideally be stored in a git repo (separate from DAQ), that can then be used to share configuration across installs.

-The site path defaults to `local/site`, which means you can also store your entire configuration of local/ in the same source control repo, if desired.
+The site path defaults to `local/site`, which means you can also store your entire configuration of local/ in the same source control repo.
+Site path is also by default referenced from the root of DAQ installation but it may be an aboluste path, if desired.

 For initial testing and setup, setting `site_path=resources/test_site` will use the default devices used for integration testing and is a good way to get started.

 # Module configs